asa-siphuma/asa-siphuma/README.md

 ### 👋 Hi there, I'm Asa

-I'm a third year computer science student from the University of Pretoria.
+I'm a web/frontend developer.
 Here's a bit about me:

 - I specialize in frontend development.
 - I'm currently learning the MERN stack.